Prime Rate Canada

 Why Does it Matter to Mortgage Borrowers?

-Canadian mortgage borrowers have experienced stress over the past two years due to increasing interest rates.
-News headlines commonly refer to the prime rate, noting the frequent changes in the prime rate and the impact it has on variable-rate mortgage borrowers.
+Canadian mortgage borrowers have experienced stress in recent years due to changing interest rates.
+News headlines commonly refer to the Bank of Canada interest rate changes and the prime rate, noting the frequent changes in the these rates and the impact they have on variable-rate mortgage borrowers.
 Recently, the prime rate has been declining.
 This is good news but, as a mortgage borrower, do you understand how the prime rate affects you?

 Current Prime Rate